RouxLab/covalent-kinase-activity-probes-2025/README.md

 - Utilities
   - `matplotlib`
-  - `dill` (for the MMC data dictionary, which was serialized in Python 3.11)
+  - `dill` (for the MMC data dictionary)
   - `tqdm`

 ### Installation

-Use the following command in the root of a local clone of this repository to create an environment `kw_probes` for the notebook:
+Use the following command in the root of a local clone of this repository to create an environment `covalent_probe_analysis` (or a name of your choice assigned in `environment.yml`) for the notebook:

 ```shell
 conda env create -f environment.yml